eBay/ejmask/README.md

 #### Adding Filters

-Invoke `EJMaskInitializer.addFilters` with list of all Filter instances.
+Invoke `EJMaskInitializer.addFilters` with list of all Filter instances. `EJMaskInitializer` Internally removes all duplicate and optimizes the MaskingPatterns by grouping similar patterns.

 #### Adding ContentProcessors